Contents

 Quite the opposite, with plenty of negative publicity towards it.

-However, towards the end of 2024, Fujifilm rolled out firmware updates for many of their cameras to end the autofocus dismay.
+However, towards the end of 2024, Fujifilm rolled out firmware updates for many of its cameras to address autofocus issues.

 Has it made a difference?

-It’s hard to say because I’ve never really had a problem with the AF on any of my Fujifilm cameras.
+It’s hard to say, as I’ve never really had a problem with AF on any of my Fujifilm cameras.

-If you are shooting on single-shot AF, you will likely never experience any problems with the AF, which is the mode I generally shoot on.
+If you are shooting in single-shot AF, you will likely never experience any AF issues, which is the mode I generally shoot in.

-If you are shooting on continuous or subject-tracking, you might experience some, but I’m sure it will manage to keep up on most subjects.
+If you are shooting in continuous or subject-tracking mode, you might experience some lag, but I’m sure it will keep up with most subjects.

 Fujifilm 33mm f1.4 Specs